reactjs/react-modal/docs/accessibility/index.md

 ```

 Using a selector that matches multiple elements or passing a list of DOM
 elements will hide all of the elements.
+Note that this list won't be
+automatically pruned if elements are removed from the DOM, so you may want to
+call `Modal.setAppElement` when any such changes are made, or pass a live
+HTMLCollection as the value.

 If you are already applying the `aria-hidden` attribute to your app content
 through other means, you can pass the `ariaHideApp={false}` prop to your modal